tgoodbody/lidR-workshop/README.md

-This repository contains the material for a two days lidR workshop. **Before** attending the workshop you need to read this readme carefully to:
+This repository contains the material for a two days lidR workshop.
+You can install the material on your own machine following this README.

-1. Download the material needed to follow this workshop
-2. Install the proper softwares and packages
-3. Check that everything works **before** attending the workshop

-Please refer to Luiz Carlos or Tiago if you have any trouble with one of these steps before the workshop.

 ## 1. Material